apache/solr-sandbox/CROSSDC.md

 #### Central Configuration Option

-Manage configuration centrally in Solr's Zookeeper cluster by placing a properties file called crossdc.properties in the root Solr
+Manage configuration centrally in Solr's Zookeeper cluster by placing a properties file called `crossdc.properties` in the root Solr
 Zookeeper znode, eg, */solr/crossdc.properties*.
-The bootstrapServers and topicName properties can be included in this file.
+The `bootstrapServers` and `topicName` properties can be included in this file.
 For the Producer plugin, all of the crossdc configuration properties can be used here.
-For the CrossDC Consumer application you can also configure all of the crossdc properies here, however you will need to set the zkConnectString as a system property to allow retrieving the rest of the configuration from Zookeeper.
+For the CrossDC Consumer application you can also configure all of the crossdc properties here, however you will need to set the `zkConnectString` as a system property to allow retrieving the rest of the configuration from Zookeeper.

 #### Disabling CrossDC via Configuration

-To make the Cross DC UpdateProcessor optional in a common solrconfig.xml, use the enabled attribute.
+To make the Cross DC UpdateProcessor optional in a common `solrconfig.xml`, use the enabled attribute.
 Setting it to false turns the processor into a NOOP in the chain.

 ## Limitations

 - Delete-By-Query converts to DeleteById, which can be much less efficient for queries matching large numbers of documents.
   Forwarding a real Delete-By-Query could also be a reasonable option to add if it is not strictly reliant on not being reordered with other requests.